finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Fix: Allow more than 2 players for internet-connected games (still requires forwarding port 8889 on your router if you want to host)
+- Fix: Adding card to play area freezes server
+- Change port forwarding to port 7777
+- In game port forwarding notification
+- For internet-connected games, add session name and password options
 - More dynamic restart (reset deck, and prompt redeal for each player)
-- For internet-connected games, add session name and password options
 - Deal/Draw Hand prompts for gameStartHandCount cards
-- Layout cards in the Deck Editor more dynamically
-  - Have stacks link to each other
-  - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)
 - Playmats

 ## Current Sprint